shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 <summary>Licensees Must Assess and Secure Rights for Third-Party Content</summary>
 &nbsp;

 Your Licensees must identify any third-party content within your VODs they wish to reuse.
 They are then responsible for independently assessing if their intended use is permissible (e.g., via their own license for that content, fair use doctrines applicable in their jurisdiction) and for obtaining any necessary permissions directly from rights holders.
-Your VOD Reaction License does not grant these third-party rights.
+Your VRL does not grant these third-party rights.
 </details>

 <details>